-Good work orders are the foundation of successful maintenance management.
-They're how the maintenance department both schedules what gets done and tracks their progress.
-That's why it's so important to write work orders that include the right types of information.
+Work orders are the foundation of successful maintenance management.
+They’re how the maintenance department schedules what gets done and tracks its progress.
+Because they’re at the heart of your maintenance operations, it’s important to get them right.

-Work order is a document that provides all the information a technician needs to understand a problem and its solution.
-On the most basic level, a work order answers two questions: What's the problem, and what's the solution?
+A work order is a document that provides the information a technician needs to understand a problem and its solution.
+On the most basic level, a work order answers two questions: What’s the problem and What’s the solution?

 - Adding lubricants to pumps